vsr83/ELP2000-82B/README.md

 4. Chapront-Touz ́e, M.: 1983, Perturbations due to the shape of the Moon in the lunar theory ELP 2000, Astron.
 Astrophys., 119, 256
 5. Chapront-Touz ́e, M., Chapront J.: 1983, The lunar Ephemeris ELP 2000, Astron.
 Astrophys., 124, 50
 6. Chapront-Touz ́e, M., Chapront J.: 1988, ELP 2000-85: a semi-analytical lunar ephemeris adequate for historial times, Astron.
 Astrophys., 190, 342
+7. J. Chapront, M. Chapront-Touze, G.Francou: 2002, A new determination of lunar orbital parameters, precession constant and tidal acceleration from LLR measurements Astronomy Astrophysics.

 The code has been also integrated into the larger library [orbits.js](https://github.com/vsr83/orbits.js).